maximevtush/Smart-Intermediate-Representation/doc/Contributing Guide.md

 ### Sign the CLA

-Since the first time you push a PR request as a contributor, you will be asked to sign a CLA (Contributor License Agreement), please following the instruction to comment in such PR.
+Since the first time you push a PR request as a contributor, you will be asked to sign a CLA (Contributor License Agreement), please follow the instruction to comment in such PR.

 ### Important Note